energydrink9/functional-data-grid/README.md

 It supports virtualization, and so it can handle very large amounts of data.
 It features also locked columns, custom renderers, multi-column headers, columns resize, hide / show columns and variable rows height.
 Filtering, sorting, grouping and aggregates computation are done client-side.

 Functional Data Grid is written in functional programming style with ES2016 and Flow.
+It's really fast and is being used in production with tens of thousands of elements.

 # Installation